 4. What is meant by the phrase, "God the one and only, who is at the Father's side"?
-Jesus is God the Son, who is unique from God the Father, but is in continual communion with him.
-It is an indivisible relationship.

 Some translations like the NASB translate the phrase, "God the one and only," as the "only begotten God."
 The translations come from the Greek words monogenes theos.
 The prefix mono means the one, only and unique, genes of its kind, of its nature.
 So monogenes theos means the one who is uniquely of the nature of God, the only one of God's kind.